 David M. Alt is a multifaceted attorney who has represented clients in some of the nation’s most high-profile cases involving insurance, railroads, financial services, construction, professional liability, premises liability and products liability.
+He has been recognized by Crain’s Chicago on multiple occasions as a “Notable Leader” in the Chicago bar and is routinely recognized for his national practice, having appeared in courts in 25 states.

 Representative Matters |